 Direct co-injection ensures that all CRISPR components are delivered simultaneously and at the right concentration into the nucleus.
 In addition, FluidFM enables quantification of the injected volume, allowing you to calculate exactly how many copies were delivered.
 This quantification is ideal for evaluation of dose/response relationships to effectively maximize HDR efficiency while minimizing off target effects.

 With the FluidFM single-cell approach, you already start from a single cell clone.
 The FluidFM cell line development workflow, which combines gentle and accurate single cell isolation with the high efficiency of CRISPR gene editing, provides you with a stable, monoclonal cell line within 3 weeks, compared to 10-14 weeks with conventional approaches.
 Save your precious time, use FluidFM.

 Save resources, time & money

-CRISPR-gene editing with the FluidFM workflow is done on a single cell level.
-The FluidFM nanosyringe is loaded with only 1µL, and only a dozen of cells are needed per experiment.
-As such, only a very low quantity of expensive reagents and precious cells are required to obtain your stable, monoclonal cell line in less than three weeks starting from the day of transfection until the clones are characterized.
+CRISPR gene editing with the FluidFM workflow is done on a single cell level.
+The FluidFM nanosyringe is loaded with only 1µL, and only a dozen of cells is needed per experiment.
+As such, only a very low quantity of expensive reagents and precious cells are required to obtain your stable, monoclonal cell line by in less than three weeks starting from the day of transfection until the clones are characterized.
 Start with the needle, not the haystack.

-The core principle of CRISPR editing and monoclonal cell line development with FluidFM are the hollow force-controlled probes.
+The core principle of CRISPR editing and monoclonal cell line development with the FluidFM technology are the hollow force-controlled probes.
 The variety of available FluidFM Probe tips and aperture sizes enables cell line development less than three weeks: